rsuite/rsuite/docs/pages/guide/v5-features/en-US/index.md

 ### 3. Refactoring with functional components

-We will use function components to refactor most of the components, and use the new features brought by React Hooks to improve the development experience.
+We refactored most of our components using function component and adopted the new features brought by React Hooks to enhance the development experience.

 ---